MonkeyKingPlus/restful-client/README.md

 # restful-client
-RESTful client,Redux is supported,you could use it in all of javascript projects especially React and React Native.
+RESTful client with javascript,Redux is supported,you could use it in all of javascript projects especially React and React Native.

 # Install
 ```bash